Need a better handle on how you manage your IT firm’s talent and time? It’s called resource management – and this is what you need to know.

 In an IT or software firm, talented team members turn their knowledge into profitable projects.
 But, waste their time or talent, and you risk your revenue and reputation.

-When project-based work is so dizzyingly dynamic, and with limited resources to go round, how can you get it right?
+When project-based work is so dizzyingly dynamic, and with limited resources to go around, how can you get it right?

 It’s not impossible.
 It’s IT resource management.
-Here’s the basics, so you can confidently – and profitably – start applying resource management principles in your IT business.
+Here are the basics, so you can confidently (and profitably) start applying resource management principles in your IT business.

-IT resource management is the discipline of managing human talent and time effectively to maximise business outcomes, specifically in an IT or software context.
+IT resource management is the discipline of managing human talent and time effectively to maximise business outcomes, particularly in IT or software development contexts.

-That means making sure the right resources are working on the right projects at the right time – so there’s less stress, higher productivity, and better deliverables.
-Plus, everyone’s a whole lot happier, from developers and engineers, to clients and end users.
+That means making sure the right people are working on the right projects at the right time, so there’s less stress, higher productivity, and better deliverables.
+Plus, everyone’s a whole lot happier, from developers and engineers to clients and end users.

 In depth: What is Resource Management?
 The Complete Guide ➡️